ayush-sthapak1/web-dev-learning-projects/README.md

 # Web Development Learning Projects

-This repository contains small to medium projects I built while learning web development.
+This repository contains small projects I built while learning web development.
+Each project focuses on practicing specific concepts instead of being fully production-ready applications.

-The goal of this repo is to document my learning journey and practice core concepts by building things from scratch instead of following copy-paste tutorials.
+The purpose of this repository is to track my learning progress and strengthen fundamentals by building projects from scratch using HTML, CSS, and JavaScript.

-Each project focuses on specific fundamentals like DOM manipulation, JavaScript logic, state management, APIs, and persistence.
+---

 ## 📂 Projects

+### 1. Spotify Clone (HTML & CSS)
+A static clone of Spotify Web Player built to practice layout, positioning, and responsive UI using only HTML and CSS.

+📁 `spotify-clone/`

+---

+### 2. Simon Says Game (HTML, CSS, JavaScript)
+A browser-based Simon Says game focused on JavaScript logic, event handling, and game state management.

+📁 `simon-says-game/`

+---

-### 1. Todo App (Vanilla JavaScript)
+### 3. Todo App (Vanilla JavaScript)
-A fully functional todo application built using plain HTML, CSS, and JavaScript.
+A fully functional todo application with persistent state using localStorage.

+📁 `todo-app/`

+---

+## 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript (Vanilla)

+---

-## 🎯 Purpose of this Repository
+## 🎯 Purpose
-- Strengthen fundamentals
+- Practice core web development fundamentals
-- Build problem-solving skills
+- Build problem-solving skills through projects
-- Track learning progress over time
-- Prepare for frameworks like React and backend development
+- Prepare for learning frameworks like React and backend development

-## 📌 Notes
-- These projects are learning-focused, not production-ready.
-- Code is intentionally kept simple and readable.
-- Each project has its own README explaining what was learned.